Sersi: Earth's mightiest

-Captain America, the chairman of the Avengers, decided to ask Sersi to join the Avengers due to her previous assistance.
-Sersi accepted Cap's proposal and became one of Earth's mightiest (perhaps based on her attraction to Cap, or because she discovered that she enjoyed heroics more than she let on).
+Captain America, the chairman of the Avengers, decided to ask Sersi to join the Avengers due to her previous assistance, which she accepted.
 In her first mission with the team, she helped them defeat Nebula.

-Sersi was a powerful addition to the Avengers roster, although her harmless flirtation still managed to embarrass Captain America.
+Sersi was a powerful addition to the Avengers roster, although her flirtation still managed to embarrass Captain America.
 Sersi served with the team for quite a long time.
 Then, during an attack on the Earth by the Brethren, Sersi was captured and formed a Uni-Mind with the Brethren leader, Thane Ector.
 Such a union, between two different species, is forbidden by the Eternals, as it may lead to the breakdown of the Eternals' mental disciplines.
 Sersi fought Sybil Dorn and became an ally to Thane Ector.

 Some months after this, Sersi became more aggressive; she was one of the Avengers involved in the attempted murder of the Kree Leader, the Supreme Intelligence, during the Avengers involvement in the Kree-Shi'ar War.

 Black Knight's love and Proctor's evil

 During this time, Sersi began a relationship with fellow Avenger Dane Whitman, the Black Knight.
-The Avengers begin a fight against a villain called Proctor, who was reuniting Avengers from different realities, forming a team called "The Gatherers".
+The Avengers began a fight against a villain called Proctor, who was reuniting Avengers from different realities, forming a team called The Gatherers.